ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 > NOTE(cjpatton) In this section we would describe any security goals we have
 > that go beyond the core DAP spec.
 We will also discuss if/how the extension
 > impacts the security of DAP itself.

+> Because extension is used in HPKE's AAD, by including all task configurations
+> in the extension, malicious leader cannot change the task configuration to
+> mislead helpers to reduce privacy guarantee, for e.g. by reducing
+> `min_batch_size`.

 # IANA Considerations